PRIYANSUPULAK/Bidding_APP/README.md

 ## Project Overview
 This is a Bidding Web app where you can freely sell your products or can bid on any of the available products of your choice.
 This is a free to all platform for bidding.
+In order to bid or post your product for auction you need to SignUp on this platform.
+Signing up requires only a username and a password.
+Password of the users are safe as they are hashed using an algorithm.
+So, even the creator or person handling the database can't find the exact password typed of the user.

 ## How to Run?
 ### PreRequisites